rya-sge/access-denied/_posts/2025-02-10-knn-algorithm-overview.md

 1. **Computationally Expensive:** Storing all training data and computing distances at prediction time can be slow for large datasets.
 2. **Memory Intensive:** Requires storing the entire dataset in memory.
-3. **Sensitive to Scaling:** Feature scaling (e.g., normalization or standardization) is crucial, as distance measures are affected by the scale of data.
+3. **Sensitive to Scaling:** Feature scaling (e.g., normalization or standardization) is crucial, as distance measures are affected by the scale of the data.

 ------

 ## KNN vs Perceptron, CNN, and Transformer

-KNN, Perceptron, Convolutional Neural Networks (CNNs), and Transformers all serve unique purposes in machine learning but differ fundamentally in their mechanisms and applications:
+KNN, Perceptron, Convolutional Neural Networks (CNNs) and Transformers address different tasks and differ in their mechanisms:

 ### KNN vs Perceptron